PowershellScripts/PowershellScripts.github.io/articles/en/spo/ctget.md

 <img src="/articles/img/ctget1.png" width="600">

-This article shows you how to get all or selected content types that you have in your list or your SharePoint site.
+This article shows you how to get all or selected content types that you have in your:
+* list or library
+* SharePoint site.

 <br/><br/>